|

 Preface

 Fulda Gap is a region serving two synergistic roles.
-One role is to be an aesthetically appealing area in which people can improvise and role-play in scenarios that appeal to them.
+One role is to be an aesthetically appealing area in which people can conduct combat both player versus player and against drones, and scenario play in an area specifically designed for these purposes.
 The other is as a live test bed for the Omega Combat System, as the system will evolve based on the observations and inclinations of the participants, administrators, and game managers.

 We call this a "Cooperation Agreement" because there is a common goal in a successful Fulda Gap, one which inflexible rules and an "Us versus Them" mentality can only hinder.
 This document is to allow us all to understand what is expected from one another.

-Participants may use Fulda Gap group channel for calling other players to the region or other play-related messages.
+Participants may use the group channel for calling other players to the region or other play-related messages.
 However, flaming, trolling and foul language will not be tolerated.

 Participant Behavior

-Participants are expected to conduct themselves in a mature and respectful manner toward other players.
+Participants are expected to conduct themselves in a mature and respectful manner toward other players and the Fulda Gap staff.

-The use of the main map, 'radar HUDs' or similar to gain an unrealistic and/or unfair advantage in play is prohibited.
-Players clearly exhibiting supernatural powers of observation and detection will be issued only one warning by a GM, and further displays of such behaviour will result in temporary or permanent banishment from Fulda Gap.
+The use of the mini map, main map, debug settings or features and functions of a Second Life viewer, tiny avatars, "wall humping" (pressing close to obstacles to enable one to shoot beyond it), derendering, turning off rendering types, or other actions which may give an unrealistic and/or unfair advantage in play is prohibited.
+Players clearly exhibiting supernatural powers of observation and detection will be issued only one warning by a GM, and further displays of such behavior will result in temporary or permanent banishment from Fulda Gap.

-If another participant is interfering with you in a way you feel is not consistent with the scenario, IM that player and politely ask that they cease.
+If another participant is interfering with your gameplay, IM that player and politely ask that they cease.
 Also, if asked to stop doing something by another player who feels that you are degrading their play experience, do respect the request and stop.

 Insults and accusations of cheating are not conducive to the resolution of inter-player issues.
 Players are expected to treat one another with respect and politeness.
-Harassment of other players will not be tolerated.
+Harassment or disrespect of other players or the Fulda Gap staff will not be tolerated.

 As it has been an issue for some, this is as clearly as it can be stated: Do not "spawn camp" other players, period.

-If two participants have an issue they can not work out for themselves, they should bring it to the attention of a game manager, who will have the tag "Fulda Gap GM."
+If two participants have an issue they are unable work out for themselves, they should bring it to the attention of a game manager, who will have the tag "Fulda Gap GM."

 The current roster of Game Managers is: